 Perform operations inside the Case Structure on the data you write to the FIFO shared between clock domains.

 Wire the data from the Case Structure to both Write FIFO and the sender data indicator.
 For the False case, wire the data from the previous clock cycle through the Case Structure.
 Also, add a False constant to the Case Structure and wire the False constant to input valid of Write FIFO to communicate that the data is not valid.

-Search LabVIEW for the following installed examples: Multiple Clock Domains
+Search within the programming environment to access the following installed example: Multiple Clock Domains.